datahub-project/datahub/docs/cli.md

 DATAHUB_GMS_TOKEN= # Used for communicating with DataHub Cloud The env variables take precedence over what is in the config.
 ```

+### telemetry

+The `telemetry` command lets you toggle the sending of anonymous usage statistics via `telemetry enable/disable`.
+Telemetry is enabled by default, and you can also disable it by setting `DATAHUB_TELEMETRY_ENABLED` to `false`.

 ### delete